jagdalekaran/AttentiveSpectra/README.md

-Step 1: Reading and Inspecting Mosaic Files
+**Step 1: Reading and Inspecting Mosaic Files**
 Script: read_inspect_mosaic

 Purpose:
 This script reads the .dmt mosaic files, inspects the metadata, and provides an initial visualization of the hyperspectral tiles.
 This step is crucial for understanding the structure of the mosaic and verifying the integrity of the data.

 How to Run:
-Place all your .dmt files in the appropriate directory.
 Open the script read_inspect_mosaic.py.
-Set the root_directory variable to the path of your mosaic files.
+Set the root_directory variable to the path of raw folder containing folders within which .dmt files are placed.
 Run the script to read and inspect each .dmt file.

 Output:
 The script prints out the metadata of the .dmt files and provides a visual representation of the combined mosaic image.

-Step 2: Creating Mosaic Hypercubes
+**Step 2: Creating Mosaic Hypercubes**
 Script: create_mosaic_hypercube

 Purpose:
 This script stitches the individual tiles from the mosaic into a single hypercube and saves the resulting data in an HDF5 (.h5) file format.
 The hypercube represents the entire mosaic of spectral data.

 How to Run:
-Ensure that the output from the previous step (mosaic tiles) is ready.
 Open the script create_mosaic_hypercube.py.
 Set the root_directory, save_path, and save_path_image variables to the appropriate directories for input and output.
 Run the script to generate the hypercube and save it in .h5 format.